MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-fluid-msteam.md

 ### Use AzureClient with Azure Fluid Relay

-Because this is a Teams tab application, collaboration and interaction are the main focuses.
-Replace the local mode `AzureClientProps` provided above with non-local credentials from your Azure service instance, so that others can join in and interact with you in the application.
+As this is a Teams tab application, collaboration and interaction are the main focus.
+Replace the local mode `AzureClientProps` provided earlier with non-local credentials from your Azure service instance, so that others can join in and interact with you in the application.
 See [how to provision your Azure Fluid Relay service](/azure/azure-fluid-relay/how-tos/provision-fluid-azure-portal).

 > [!IMPORTANT]
 > It's important to hide the credentials that you are passing into `AzureClientProps` from being accidentally committed to source control.
 The Teams project comes with a `.env` file where you can store your credentials as environment variables and the file itself is already included in the `.gitignore`.
 To use the environment variables in Teams, see [Set and get environment variable](#set-and-get-environment-variable).